 (3) BASEMENT ASSEMBLY HALL.
-An assembly hall may be placed in the basement of a fire-resistive building if the capacity does not exceed 2500 persons or in a building of mill or ordinary construction if the capacity does not exceed 400 persons and the floor level is not more than 7 feet below the highest level at any exit.
+An assembly hall may be placed in the basement of a fire-resistive building if the capacity does not exceed 2,500 persons or in the basement of a building of mill or ordinary construction if the capacity does not exceed 400 persons.